Kane (wrestler): The Brothers of Destruction (1998–2001)

 Kane returned on the May 29 episode of Raw is War, when he helped The Undertaker and The Rock fight off the McMahon-Helmsley Faction.
 His involvement in this feud culminated in a main event match at King of the Ring on June 25 against Vince and Shane McMahon, and then-champion Triple H. The Undertaker and Kane's rivalry resurfaced during the match, but they patched their relationship up soon after.
 Kane later turned heel by assaulting The Undertaker, leading to a match between the two at SummerSlam on August 27.
 The match ended when The Undertaker removed Kane's mask, causing him to flee the ring, covering his exposed face.
 Kane stayed in contention for the WWF Championship for the remainder of the year and ended 2000 in a feud with Chris Jericho; Kane defeated him at Survivor Series on November 19 and again at Rebellion on December 2, but he ultimately lost to Jericho in a Last Man Standing match at Armageddon on December 10.

 Kane turned face once again by reforming his alliance with The Undertaker immediately after the Royal Rumble on January 21, 2001, in which he eliminated 11 wrestlers and was the runner-up, after being eliminated by Stone Cold Steve Austin.
 Kane competed for the Hardcore Championship, defeating Raven for the title at WrestleMania X-Seven on April 1 in a triple threat match that also featured Big Show, later losing the title to Rhyno on the April 19 episode of SmackDown!.
 Kane and The Undertaker began teaming as The Brothers of Destruction, and in the course of the year they feuded with Edge and Christian, Rikishi and Haku, and The Two-Man Power Trip.
-At Judgment Day on May 20, Kane defeated Triple H to win the Intercontinental Championship.
+At Judgment Day on May 20, Kane defeated Triple H in a Chain match to win the Intercontinental Championship.
 Kane lost the title to Albert on the June 28 episode of SmackDown! following interference from Diamond Dallas Page.
 During The Invasion, Kane and The Undertaker feuded with Page and Kanyon after Page began stalking The Undertaker's wife Sara.
 The feud culminated at SummerSlam on August 19, where they defeated Page and Kanyon in a steel cage match, resulting in them holding both the WWF Tag Team and the WCW Tag Team Championships.
 Kane and The Undertaker defeated KroniK at Unforgiven on September 23 to retain the WCW Tag Team Championship and both participated in the ten-man Winner-Takes-All match at Survivor Series on November 18 as members of the victorious Team WWF.